Top 5 Posterior Pediatric Walkers

 #4 Pluto Reverse Child Walker and Gait Trainer by Rebotec

 Cleverly configured with a rear braking system to prevent unintended rollback, the steerable front wheels and fixed rear wheels are also solid and puncture-proof to ensure dependable functionality.
-The option of installing front wheels with steer-lock can be selected as an add-on for children unable to control the swiveling of the standard steerable wheels.
+For children unable to control the swiveling of the standard steerable wheels, the option of installing front wheels with steer-lock can be selected as an add-on.
 A comfortable saddle seat can also be added to provide a convenient place for resting when the child tires of walking.
 Its reverse, posterior configuration ensures upright walking and improved posture.

 Features & Benefits

-• Height and width adjustable to grow with your child
+• Height and width are adjustable to grow with your child

 • Bright colors engage children and ensure therapy compliance

-• Rear braking system and solid, puncture-proof tires enhance safety
+• Rear braking systems and solid, puncture-proof tires enhance safety

 • Optional saddle seat for resting when the child tires of walking